 Under section 19a (1) of the Law on Political Parties, on 15 February of each year the President of the German Bundestag - as the authority responsible for administering the funds in accordance with the Law on Political Parties - assesses the amount of state funding to be allocated to the entitled parties for the previous year (entitlement year).
-This is also the case if a party has only a pro-rata entitlement because it disbanded during the entitlement year (see the final paragraph of no. 2 above and Section 18 (8) of the Law on Political Parties).
 The parties must submit to the President of the German Bundestag the relevant statements of account for the year preceding the entitlement year by 30 September of the entitlement year.
 The President may extend the deadline for submitting these statements of account by up to three months pursuant to section 19a (3) sentence 2 of the Law on Political Parties.
 If a party fails to submit its statement of account by this deadline, it irrevocably loses its entitlement to contributions-based funding pursuant to section 19a (3) sentence 3 of the Law on Political Parties.
 If a party fails to submit its statement of account by 31 December of the year following the entitlement year (assessment year), it also irrevocably loses its entitlement to votes-based funding and, consequently, its entire entitlement to state funding for the entitlement year.
 The deadlines prescribed in section 19a (3) sentence 5 of the Law on Political Parties are only deemed to have been met if the statement of account corresponds to the structure prescribed in section 24 of the Law on Political Parties and contains an audit opinion pursuant to section 30 (2) of the Law on Political Parties.

 The funds calculated are disbursed to the party associations at Land and federal level.
 Of the total state funding allocated to the party as a whole, the Land associations receive €0.50 for each vote cast for the party at the most recent Landtag elections (section 19a (6) of the Law on Political Parties), irrespective of any reduction to the absolute and relative limits and regardless of the increased allowance for the first four million votes, both of which generally apply only at federal level.
 The President of the German Bundestag notifies the presidents of the regional (Land) parliaments - the authorities responsible for administering the funds at Land level - of the amounts to be disbursed to the party organisations at Land level (section 21 (1) sentence 2 of the Law on Political Parties); this notification is binding.
-The remaining state funding is disbursed to the parties' federal associations or, if the party is only represented at Land level, to the Land association by the Federation (section 21 (1) of the Law on Political Parties).
-The payments to be made by the Federation are allocated in the Federal Budget (Departmental Budget 60) [general financial administration], Chapter 6002 [general appropriations], Title 684 03.
+The remaining state funding is disbursed to the parties' federal associations or, if the party is only represented at Land level, to the Land association by the

+Federation (section 21 (1) of the Law on Political Parties).
+The payments to be made by the Federation are allocated in the Federal Budget (Departmental Budget 60) [general financial administration], Chapter 6002 [general appropriations], Title 684 036.